playwrigkt/skript/README.md

 is not always the case with skripts.

 The second and third lines run the skript.
-For now, ignore the `Unit` value being passed in, as thats the "stage.
+For now, ignore the `Unit` value being passed in, as thats the "troupe.

 ### Composing skripts